 “Free-to-play space ninja co-op with decade-spanning content and full cross-platform play”

 Warframe is a fast, acrobatic co-op shooter where squads of space ninjas clear missions and chase ever-stronger gear.
-It ranks this high because it delivers a huge amount of free content, deep build crafting, and smooth cross-play, all centered on 4-player teams.
-Frames and abilities naturally push players into soft roles like crowd control, support, or burst damage, giving co-op runs real structure.
-The downside is a steep learning curve and dense menus that can intimidate new Tenno.
-For groups willing to learn, it offers years of shared goals without an entry fee.
+It ranks this high because it delivers a massive amount of free content, deep build crafting, and smooth cross-play across all major platforms, all centered on 4-player squads.
+Frames and abilities naturally push players into soft roles—crowd control, support, burst damage—so runs develop a real rhythm even without assigned roles.
+The learning curve is genuinely rough.
+I'd say the first five to eight hours feel like being handed a manual written in another language, but it clicks eventually.
+For groups willing to push through that wall, it offers years of shared goals without ever spending a cent.

 “2D sandbox with 500+ hours of co-op boss fights, building, and exploration”